maciejmatuszak/graphene_sample/README.md

 4. The Django project template create users table that is compatible with default authentication authorisation mechanism.
 For the purpose of this demo separate table and domain model has been created to closer match requirements.
-5. Data schema concerns - TBD: list concerns
+5. Data schema concerns - this is demo schema with limited consistency checks, data storage arbitrary assumptions, inappropriate types for data (i.e. Address.state) etc...

 Usage
 ------